 2018-19 eligibility: Under-9 is for children with 2010 birthdates and Under-10 is for children with 2009 birthdates.

-2018-19 registration deadline: July 13.
-If late registration is possible, registrants will have a 10% surcharge added to their fees.
-Register Now
+Spring 2019 registration: Feb.
+1 to March 15.
+Openings available in Under-9 and Under-10 boys and girls.
+If late registration is possible, registrants will have a 10% surcharge added to their fee.

 - One or two weeknight practices each week, based on volunteer coach/team preference and availability.

-- 16 games (eight in Fall 2018, eight in Spring 2019) in MAYSA leagues.
+- Eight games in MAYSA leagues.
 Half of the games will be in Oregon, with the other half in Madison-area communities.
 Most games on weekends.

 - Teams can choose to play in tournaments (at an additional cost).